CasuallyPassingBy/Maths-Notes-md/Notes/Smooth Partitions of Unity for Manifolds.md

 **Prop:** Suppose $\{\rho_\alpha \mid \alpha < \kappa \}$ is a partition of unity on a manifold $M$ subordinate to an open cover $\{U_\alpha \mid \alpha < \kappa\}$ of $M$ and $F: N \to M$ is a smooth map.
 Then the collection of functions $\{F^*\rho_\alpha \mid \alpha < \kappa \}$ is a partition of unity on $N$ subordinate to the open cover $\{F^{-1}[U_\alpha] \mid \alpha < \kappa\}$ of $N$.

 **Def:** If $M$ is a topological space, an *exhaustion function* for $M$ is a continuous function $f: M \to \Bbb R$ with the property that the set $M_c := \{x\in M \mid f(x) \le c\}$ is compact for each $c\in \Bbb R$.

+**Prop:** Every smooth manifold with or without boundary admits a smooth positive exhaustion function.